Our Training Program

 Acute Care Track

-Interns in the acute care track gain experience working within psychiatric inpatient, outpatient, and medical clinic settings.
-There are opportunities to treat youth with a range of behavioral and mental health difficulties (internalizing and externalizing concerns, PTSD, eating disorders), to provide mental health services to gender expansive youth, to conduct assessments, and to co-lead a DBT Skills Group.
+Interns in the acute care track gain experience working within psychiatric inpatient, outpatient, partial hospitalization, medical inpatient, and / or medical clinic settings.
+There are opportunities to treat youth with a range of behavioral and mental health difficulties (internalizing and externalizing concerns, trauma, eating disorders, adjustment to medical concerns), conduct assessments, deliver comprehensive Dialectical Behavior Therapy (DBT) intervention, co-lead a DBT Skills Group, train and deliver Trauma-Focused CBT (TF-CBT) and the opportunity to become certified in TF-CBT.

 Interns will be assigned to the following six-month major rotations: